mmarkin/GPS-NTP-Timeserver/README.md

 have been provided.
 The code is in two files: definitions.h is in the "includes" directory and main.cpp is in the "src" directory.
 The platformio.ini file is also provided.

-A custom enclosure for the project was built using walnut and acrylic.
+I built a custom enclosure for the project using walnut and acrylic.

 ![Enclosure_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Enclosure.JPG)